Admiral Piett: The Empire Strikes Back

-Piett serves in the Galactic Empire as first officer and captain of the Super Star Destroyer, Executor, Darth Vader's flagship.
+Piett served in the Galactic Empire as first officer and captain of the Super Star Destroyer, Executor, Darth Vader's flagship.
 While in search of the Rebel base, under the command of Admiral Ozzel, Piett receives a suspicious transmission from an Imperial probe droid located in the Hoth system.
-Although dismissed and ignored by Admiral Ozzel, Piett supersedes his superior and informs Vader of the transmission; which in fact does turn out to be the hidden Rebel Alliance headquarters, Echo Base.
-Vader then dispatches the Imperial fleet to Hoth; however, Ozzel orders the fleet to exit hyperspace too close to the planet, enabling them to be detected by the Rebels, who raise an energy shield to stop any orbital bombardment.
-Ozzel is quickly executed by Vader for his incompetence.
+Although dismissed and ignored by Ozzel who wants proof, not leads, Piett bypasses Ozzel and informs Vader of the transmission; which in fact does turn out to be the hidden Rebel Alliance headquarters, Echo Base.
+Vader then dispatches the Imperial Fleet to Hoth; however, Ozzel orders the fleet to exit hyperspace too close to the planet, enabling them to be detected by the Rebels, who raise an energy shield to stop any orbital bombardment.
+Ozzel is quickly force choked to death by Vader for his incompetence.
 Vader then promotes Piett to Admiral, giving him full command of the Destroyer.

 After the Battle of Hoth, Piett is tasked with the pursuit of the Millennium Falcon, which has escaped into a nearby asteroid field.
 Piett informs Vader of this, whilst Vader is in his meditation chamber aboard the Executor; in doing so, Piett becomes the first onscreen character to see Vader without his helmet.
 Vader at first ignores Piett's concern over venturing into the field, but later commands the admiral to move the ship away from the asteroids, in order to gain a clear signal for Vader's communication with Emperor Palpatine.
-Vader subsequently hires bounty hunters to assist in the capture of the Millennium Falcon, a decision which Piett appears to disdain.
+Vader subsequently hires bounty hunters to assist in the capture of the Millennium Falcon, a decision which Piett objects to.
 With the Falcon continuing to evade capture, Vader executes Star Destroyer Avenger captain Lorth Needa, conveying his displeasure as an ominous warning to Piett.

 With bounty hunter Boba Fett tracking the Falcon to Cloud City on Bespin, Piett has his engineers deactivate the hyperdrive on the ship.
 Later attempting to escape, the Millennium Falcon, and those within it, are nearly captured when Piett orders the activation of the Executor's tractor beam.
 However, the Falcon unexpectedly jumps to light-speed and evades capture, as R2-D2 is able to reactivate the hyperdrive.
 Despite his failure, a visibly terrified Piett finds his life uncharacteristically spared by Vader at the end of the film.